Nonthermal acceleration radiation of atoms near a black hole in presence of dark energy: Dark Energy Effects on Radiation Spectrum

 \textit{2.
-Retrieving the $\Lambda\rightarrow 0$ limit.---}The above results were based on numerical approximation, we now substantiate our method by asking what happens if one removes $\Lambda$.
-For this case, we first observe what immediately happens to different parameters involved in probability computation in Eq. \ref{probbbbb} (see Appendix A).
+Retrieving the $\Lambda\rightarrow 0$ limit---}The above results were based on numerical approximation, we now substantiate our method by asking what happens if one removes $\Lambda$.
+For this case, we first observe what immediately happens to different parameters involved in probability computation in Eq. (\ref{probbbbb}) (see Appendix A).
 With this, the equation for probability becomes

 This can now easily be solved with numerical techniques.
-Choosing $M=1$ such that $r_{g}=2$, the probability plot is shown in Fig. \ref{probzero} which clearly manifests thermal BE-type behaviour as expected for the Schwarzschild case \cite{Scully:2017utk, PhysRevD.100.045004}.
+Choosing $M=1$ such that $r_{g}=2$, the probability plot is shown in Fig. \ref{probzero} which clearly manifests thermal BE-type behavior as expected for the Schwarzschild case \cite{Scully:2017utk, PhysRevD.100.045004}.

-To keep things on record, the thermal and non-thermal attributes associated with de Sitter black holes vis-\`a-vis Hawking radiation have been reported elsewhere in the literature \cite{Kastor:1993mj, Bhattacharya:2018ltm, Qiu:2019qgp}.
+To keep things on record, the thermal and nonthermal attributes associated with de Sitter black holes vis-\`a-vis Hawking radiation have been reported elsewhere in the literature \cite{Kastor:1993mj, Bhattacharya:2018ltm, Qiu:2019qgp}.
 In the previous cases, the radiation behavior is contingent on the choice of coordinate systems and field vacuum state, whereas the present study differs in the sense that the radiation spectrum manifests an explicit dependence on $\Lambda$ and with no contributions from Hawking flux.
-In view of this ad hoc explanation, we want to state that we do not claim our explanation to be the final word on the matter, though the numerical estimation is very fair to encourage us for stating the above.
+In view of this \textit{ad hoc} explanation, we want to state that we do not claim our explanation to be the final word on the matter, though the numerical estimation is very fair to encourage us for stating the above.
 To keep track of numerical precision in our analysis, we have used numerical integration package Cuba \cite{Hahn:2004fe}.
 We explicitly demonstrated (see Appendix A) how one can get back the Schwarzschild limit from our approximation, which somehow lends confidence to what we showed for these $\Lambda\neq 0$ cases.